 Los Angeles Beekeepers

-Thankfully, local beekeepers and bee-enthusiasts alike have made information about bees, and the importance of their fuzzy little lives, readily available to Los Angeles residents.
-The Los Angeles County Beekeepers Association, or LACBA, is a non-profit organization dedicated to educating the public about bees while simultaneously funding further research about bees.
+Thankfully, local beekeepers and bee-enthusiasts alike have made information about bees and the importance of their fuzzy little lives readily available to Los Angeles residents.
+The Los Angeles County Beekeepers Association, or LACBA, is a non-profit organization dedicated to educating the public about bees while funding further research.

 Anyone interested in expanding their bee knowledge or becoming a member of the LACBA should first venture to their website.
 For those looking for a more hands-on experience, the LACBA offers Beekeeping Class 101 from February to October.
-This is an opportunity for long-standing members with a multitude of experience to show community members proper beekeeping processes in order to maintain their own healthy hive.
+The course is an opportunity for long-standing members with many experiences to show community members proper beekeeping processes to maintain their healthy hive.

-Beekeeping Class 101 is put on pause during September, but those interested in bee education can head to the annual LA County Fair instead, where the LACBA has a “Bee Booth” set up for fair visitors.
-This is a great chance for kids and adults alike to learn about bees and the local Los Angeles bee community.
+Beekeeping Class 101 pauses during September, but those interested in bee education can head to the annual LA County Fair instead, where the LACBA has a “Bee Booth” set up for fair visitors.
+The fair is an excellent chance for kids and adults to learn about bees and the local Los Angeles bee community.

 Our access to food is dependent on the existence of bees.
+Staying informed about bee legislation and understanding the necessity of their survival are significant first steps!
 As such, we should respect the little guys and their role in the grand scheme of things.
-Staying informed about bee legislation and understanding the necessity of their survival are great first steps!